thiagoparanhos/EOAD-prognostication/README.md

 Data used in this study are part of the LEADS (Longitudinal Early-Onset Alzheimer's Disease Study) cohort.
 Requests for data access should be directed to https://ncrad.org/access-samples/available-samples/leads.

-The dataset should include the following variables:
+The following variables were included in the analysis:

 | Variable | Description |
 |----------|-------------|